Toto language: Status

-The groundwork for these publications was laid much earlier.
-In 2022 August 1st, Dr. Pramanick, along with scholars Ayan Ghosh, Biswajit Das, Avijit Halder and Dishari Mukherjee, travelled to Totopara on their own initiative.
-Their field visit, conducted outside any formal project framework back then, allowed them to interact directly with the Toto community, gather oral narratives, and document cultural practices.
-This voluntary engagement eventually led to the creation of substantial resources such as the dictionary and the children’s volume, Totoparar Chotora.
+In 2023, Bhakta Toto compiled Toto Shabda Sangraha, a trilingual dictionary published by the Calcutta Comparatists 1919 that records Toto words in the Bengali script with meanings in both Bengali and English.
+Toto has survived through oral tradition.
+Although a script was devised in 2015 by community leader Dhaniram Toto, most speakers continue to use the Bengali script, or write directly in Bengali.

 The Himalayan Languages Project is working on the first grammatical sketch of Toto.

-In an important initiative toward language preservation, Adamas University is developing an AI-driven Toto–Bangla–English trilingual language learning application, under Indian Council of Social Science Research funded project, to support digital archiving and promote revitalization through accessible, technology-based tools.
-The project is led by Principal Investigator Dr. Ambalika Guha and Co-Principal Investigator Dr. Sajal Saha, with team members Debanjan Ballav and Hritwick Chakraborty.
+Adamas University is developing an AI-driven Toto–Bangla–English trilingual language learning application to support digital archiving and promote revitalization through accessible, technology-based tools.

 Phonology

 Toto consists of 25 segmental phonemes, of which 19 are consonants and six are vowels.
 The phonemes of this language are as follows:

 Vowels

 There are six vowel phonemes in the Toto language: /i/, /e/, /ə/, /a/, /o/, /u/.
 They can be classified: